yabadabu/micro_tiff/README.md

 - Only uncompressed TIFFs
 - No metadata is saved/recovered.
 - Data is assumed to be in a linear buffer when saving it
+- No exceptions.
+API will return true if everything is ok, false if there is an error.

 # Install